ebruun/ECL_robotic_cell/README.md

 Basically work in Linux (through WSL), and then copy files that are generated over to location on local Windows system

+There is some windows setup requires for XMing, add the IP address to the X0.hosts file Then export DISPLAY=YOUR_IP_ADDRESS:0.0 on the Linux side: https://compas.dev/compas_fab/latest/backends/web_x11_gui.html#backends-gui

 ## Making URDFs with ROS

 linux: